The IB Diploma Programme

 Meadowridge offers both of the IB Honours Programs: IB Course & IB Diploma

-In a student’s Grade 11 year, they choose one subject for each of the six academic groups:
+All IB Diploma courses span over the 2 years of Grade 11 and 12.
+Beginning in Grade 11 students choose one subject for each of the six academic groups:

 - Studies in Language & Literature